waynegm/OpendTect-Plugin-Docs/plugins/RSpecAttrib.md

 {% from 'util.html' import figure %}
 {% from 'util.html' import table_with_hdr %}

-This attribute plugin for the open source seismic interpretation platform [opendtect] Version 6.0.0 or later performa time-frequency decomposition.
+This attribute plugin for the open source seismic interpretation platform [opendtect] Version 6.0.0 or later performs time-frequency decomposition using a recursive filter.

 ## Description